hubert-sikorski/regex-guide/README.md

 # Special symbols

-If you want to put special symbol inside regular expression you have yo precede it with `\` sign
+If you want to put special symbol inside regular expression you have to precede it with `\` sign

-* `\.`
+- `\.`

 ```javascript
     const regex = /[0-9]{1-3}\.[0-9]{1-3}\.[0-9]{1-3}\.[0-9]{1-3}/;